4. C API Reference

 • A mapping from operations to the names of the C functions that implement the operations for the type.
 The types of the C functions are as documented above.
 The following operations are listed:

-• For arrays: free, shape, values, new.
+• For arrays: free, shape, values, new, index.

 • For opaques: free, store, restore.